-Please fill out your name, the names of all volunteer trackers and guests present, the date and the time of your road visit.
-Please also enter the road name, the town that you are tracking in, and the road segment ID number.
-This ID number should have been given to you by the Staying Connected Initiative or Cold Hollow to Canada.
+At the top of the page, please fill out your name, the names of any others joining you, the date of your road visit, and the time of your visit.
+Please also enter the road name, the town that you are in, and the road segment ID number.
+This ID number should have been given to you by the Staying Connected Initiative.
 If you do not know the number, please ask someone from Staying Connected.